NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 ## Quickstart
 1. Install Docker from here: https://docs.docker.com/get-docker/

-2. Create a local folder where the downloaded applications will be stored, e.g. C:\neurodesktop
+2. Create a local folder where the downloaded applications will be stored, e.g. C:\neurodesktop-storage

 3. Open a terminal, and type the folowing command to automatically download the neurodesktop container and run it